 August,9 1945.
 Nagasaki saw the new horror.
 The great Group Captain Leonard Cheshire (a full alphabet behind) of the RAF acted, with a scientific, as British observer of the 2nd nuclear bombing.
 Their vantage point was one of support B-29’s -“Big Stink”, a Glenn L. Martin built B-29-40-MO (44-27354).

-Curiously just after he took part in this mission, Cheshire decided to resign to do more worthy things.
+Curiously just after he took part in this mission, Cheshire decided to resign and do more worthy things.
 He said the war as a whole was the cause and not just this episode.
-In my opinion Nagasaki was just a too horrible icing in the cake….
+In my opinion Nagasaki was just a too horrible icing on the cake….

-By the way, 509th Composite Group Silverplate B-29’s had the pair .50 Brownings on their tails.
-Maybe I’m mistaken and this R. Sheppard’s artwork is not about Nagasaki….
+By the way, 509th Composite Group Silverplate B-29’s had the pair .50 Browning MG’s installed on their tails.
+Maybe I’m mistaken and this R. Sheppard’s artwork is not about Nagasaki.